domschl/ALU_Net/README.md

 ## Unsorted notes

+### Notes on experiments

+- (2021-11-30) Most difficult operation for the net to learn is always `*`.
+All bitwise operations and comparisations are usually learned quickly with almost any architecture, followed by `+`, `-` and interestingly also `/` and even `%`.
+Why this experiment has currently so much more difficulties learning to multiply is currently unknown.
+Interestingly, if ALU operations are restricted to just `*` (by setting `valid_ops=['*']`), again almost all network architecture start to learn multiplication within a short timespan on TPU.
+Why this doesn't work in the same way with all operations enabled is currently unknown.

 ### Colab and remote Tensorboard via Google Drive sync

 If you have Google Drive sync for the directory `My Drive/Colab Notebooks/ALU_Net/logs` activated on a remote desktop, a remote Tensorboard instance can display the training progress.
 You simply need to figure out the physical destination of the files Google Drive syncs.
 On a Mac that would be by default like this: